 Creating a gift or designing a fundraising campaign for our local church or overseas neighbour

-Pupils engage in an extended reflection with an individual, local and global ‘values in action’ focus.
-This enables them to consolidate their understanding of concepts, consider what difference learning about ‘water of life’ and baptism makes to believers and to themselves, and apply their learning through creating a ‘gift’ or sharing in a project between their local church and overseas neighbour, on the theme of water of life and baptism.
+Consider jointly planning an RE Theme day with a local church to enable pupils to engage in an extended reflection with an individual, local and global ‘virtues in action’ focus.
+This enables them to consolidate their understanding of concepts, consider what difference learning about ‘Water of Life and Baptism’ makes to believers and to themselves.
+Through creating a ‘gift’ or sharing in a project between their local church and overseas neighbour they experience what it is like to ‘love your neighbour’ in action.

 The applied learning via the extended creative reflection involving creating gifts for our local or global neighbours, allows for useful assessment opportunities both of theological understanding and personal reflection.